 The pub to visit, however, seems to be the Ancient Briton.
 It was packed!

-Our weekend in the Brecon Beacons was wonderful.
+Our weekend trip from London to the Brecon Beacons was wonderful.
 The hiking was fabulous and the location beautiful and invigorating.